Zaniiiii/admissionTestLLMAdverserialAttack/README.md

 ## ⚔️ Adversarial Attack Analysis

 We conducted extensive penetration testing to evaluate the robustness of the privacy guardrails.
+The tools used for this analysis are included in `src/attack/`.

 ### Methods Tested
 1.  **Prompt Injection / Jailbreak**: Using templates like "Developer Debug Mode" and "Fictional Scenario".